janaagaard75/skoleglaede-nu-pung/README.md

 - Buttons that look like the ones on Skoleglæde.nu
 - Actual hash check
 - Sound effects
+- Animate amounts
+  - Slide up and down when adding or subtracting
+  - Fade out and in when resetting
 - TestFlight
 - Equivalent for TestFlight on Android
 - Persist the state when the app is updated(?)